CodeUpJewell/Design-Provision-and-Monitor-AWS-Infrastructure-at-Scale/README.md

     DynamoDB
     S3 Storage

+List of estimates & how much it will cost to run the services in our Part 1 diagram for one month:

     Initial_Cost_Estimate.csv: Cost estimated using AWS Pricing Calculator for the architecture to run in AWS created in Udacity_Diagram_1.pdf.
     Targeted a monthly estimate between $8,000-$10,000.